punnam14/product-recommendation-engine/README.md

 #### Logging
 - To monitor LLM token usage and help optimize prompt design, the backend includes a lightweight logging system that estimates how many tokens were sent and received per API call.
-- What It Logs:
-- Input Tokens: Approximate count of tokens sent in the prompt (based on character length).
+- It logs Input Tokens: Approximate count of tokens sent in the prompt (based on character length).
 - Output Tokens: Approximate count of tokens returned by the LLM response.
 - Timestamps: Logs the date and time of each interaction.